DavidKroncke/hello-world/README.md

 Hey Guys!

 I like to play video games, learn new things, and make a good stir-fry.

+My favorite color is Blue.